Byford railway station: Armadale line extension

 On 19 November 2023, the final Australind service left Perth before the closure of the Armadale line between Victoria Park and Armadale (from 8 June 2025, between Cannington and Armadale).
 The line's temporary closure to the end of 2025 was to allow works for a level crossing removal project and extension of electrification to Byford; the existing Byford station was permanently closed and replaced with the new station which opened on 12 October 2025.
-Australind services will resume in early 2026 and use a dedicated platform at the new Byford station.
+Australind services resumed in June 2026 and use a dedicated platform at the new Byford station.